mattermost/mattermost-load-test-ng/docs/deployer_config.md

 You can check if the role is already created [here](https://console.aws.amazon.com/iam/home#roles) and if it isn't created set this property to true.

+## JobServerSettings

+### InstanceCount

+*int*

+Number of the instances to be created.
+Right now only support 1 o 0 values.
+Once a job server is deployed, all of the periodic jobs will run in this service.

+### InstanceType

+*string*

+The type of instance for the Job Server.
+See type [here](https://aws.amazon.com/ec2/instance-types/)).

 ## EnableAgentFullLogs

 *bool*